Humanity in Healthcare with Direct Primary Care

-For the past two years at ImagineMD we’ve been operating under a model of healthcare called direct primary care that allows our patients full and complete access to the best medical minds in the country, who not only provide primary care services but also act as health coaches and as coordinators of care with specialists, hospitals, and any other healthcare providers their patients require.
+For the past two years at ImagineMD we’ve been operating a direct primary care practice that allows our patients full and complete access to the best medical minds in the country, who not only provide primary care services but also act as health coaches and as coordinators of care with specialists, hospitals, and any other healthcare providers their patients require.
 This ensures ImagineMD patients are receiving the most comprehensive and efficient care possible.
 Our payment model is simple.
 Our patients—or payors on behalf of patients—pay one monthly fee, which covers all their care with ImagineMD no matter how complex their medical conditions may be or how many times they communicate with or see their doctor.
-At ImagineMD the patient’s own doctor is always available with same- or next-day appointment slots and via telephone and text 24/7.
+At ImagineMD the patient’s own doctor is always available (except when on vacation) with same-day or next-day appointment slots and via telephone and text 24/7.

 All of ImagineMD’s billing is done automatically online once a month and per patient.
 Simple.
 There are no insurance companies involved, no billing codes, and no explanation of benefits required.
 Instead of watching widgets roll into view on the assembly line, our primary care physicians have the ability to focus fully on all their patients to improve their health and keep them out of the hospital and the emergency room, shielding them from unnecessary healthcare utilization.

 We don’t have armies of people like health coaches, nurse practitioners, dieticians, and scheduling assistants.
 Our highly skilled, academically trained primary care physicians handle all these functions.
 How do we do this?
 By keeping our physicians’ patient panels small.
 A typical primary care physician who bills insurance takes care of anywhere from 2,500 – 4,000 patients.
-ImagineMD physicians, in contrast, take care of only 600.
+ImagineMD physicians, in contrast, take care of a maximum of 600.
 This gives them time outside of their daily patient interactions to think about their patients’ problems and to do research into the medical literature when required.
 Did you know most medical research takes 17 years to make its way into everyday clinical practice?
 That’s often because doctors now have little time (or energy) to read the latest studies.
-One such example of a study that hasn’t yet made it into routine clinical practice but that every primary care physician should know about showed that a compound called n-acetylcysteine, which has almost no side effects or risks, can actually reduce cravings for opiates in drug addicts and dramatically increase the rates of abstinence.

-Each physician at ImagineMD is also able to draw on the experience of ImagineMD’s entire physician group in our weekly clinical conference where patients’ medical issues are discussed to ensure the collective wisdom of the entire organization gets applied to the most challenging and complex cases.
+Each physician at ImagineMD is also able to draw on the experience of ImagineMD’s entire physician group in our weekly case conference where patients’ medical issues are discussed to ensure the collective wisdom of the entire community of ImagineMD physicians gets applied to the most challenging and complex cases.

 We’ve shown dramatic improvements in outcomes and drops in total healthcare costs in our practice.
 In our first year of operation, we prevented 5 inpatient hospitalizations, 10 specialty visits, and 8 ER visits among a group of 150 patients, who we selected randomly and tracked.
 When we added to this the unnecessary procedures we prevented as well, the total cost savings was 15% higher than what we billed.

-A year ago we had a patient come to us with a myriad of uncontrolled symptoms.
-He was overweight and over-medicated, and as a result one day feel asleep at the wheel of his car.
-Luckily the resultant accident was minor.
-But his diabetes and hypertension were out of control, his diet was poor, and he’d been admitted to the hospital on three separate occasions in the past 12 months.
+A patient came to us who was obese, having tried unsuccessfully to lose weight for decades.
+He was also over-medicated and had fallen asleep at the wheel of his car, only narrowly avoiding a serious accident.
+His diabetes and hypertension were out of control, his diet was poor, and he’d been admitted to the hospital on three separate occasions in the past 12 months.

 Because, of course, patients are not widgets on an assembly line, and physicians are not factory workers who only need 15 minutes to focus on each widget.
 It’s time we take back our healthcare in America.
 We can’t allow the fee-for-service reimbursement system to persist as the dominant model of payment for primary care.
 It doesn’t work and it motivates all the wrong behaviors from both patients and providers alike.